 It is a common practice for writers to have a “Google alert” for their names to make sure they catch any mention of their books.
 I tell you this so you won’t think I’m vain.
 Oh, who am I kidding?
 I’m vain.
 I like being mentioned.
 And, yes, also the first thing.
-So that’s why I have a Google alert for my name.

 Since the start, when an alert notification would come in, I’d click through to see the article it referenced.
 Often it was something I already knew about, a promotional post I’d cooperated with, or notice of a book festival I’d been scheduled to attend.
 Sometimes it was even a link to this site, or my Twitter feed.
 But sometimes it was something about a lighthouse.